 We always spend over an hour when we visit, searching for the best pumpkins and enjoying the activities and photo props.

 Refreshments, food and toilets at Pumpkin Corner

 We love the fact that Andy and Meg from Pumpkin Corner try and support new local businesses.
-This year (2021) they had La Gaufre, a unique trailer serving hot drinks, hot chocolates and waffles; and Glutopia, a vintage van named Honey serving hot drinks and delicious gluten-free treats.
+To refuel at Pumpkin Corner you will find La Gaufre, a unique trailer serving hot drinks, hot chocolates and waffles, and Glutopia, a vintage van named Honey serving hot drinks and delicious gluten-free treats.

 There are plenty of benches to sit and enjoy these treats and there’s a portaloo toilet available too.

-There is no need to book either so just turn up with your wellies and have fun finding the perfect pumpkins!
+Unlike Village Pumpkin PYO in Dronfield, there is no need to book.
+Just turn up with your wellies and have fun finding the perfect pumpkins!
+Parking is also free.

 Other events at Pumpkin Corner